 Leads the LPR Public/Safeguards meetings for subject facilities with one or more ANIs.
 May delegate the leadership of the LPR public or safeguards meetings for subject facilities with no ANI to DFFI staff.

 Leads or delegates to DFFI staff the performance assessment Public/Safeguards meetings for the operation portion of the facilities that have both operation and construction.
-For facilities that are operating and constructing at the same time, it is optional to have a combined Public/Safeguards (DFFI and ) meeting
+For facilities that are operating and constructing at the same time, it is optional to have a combined Public/Safeguards (DFFI and DCO) meeting by mutual coordination.

 Makes available to the public the Public Meeting Notification and the performance information presented by the licensee and the NRC at the public meeting in the Public Meeting Summary.

-Recommends modifications to the program, as necessary, to the Chief, Oversight Branch.
+Recommends modifications to the inspection program, as necessary, to the Chief, Inspection and Oversight Branch.

-05.09 Chief, Cognizant Branch, DC.
+05.09 Chief, Cognizant Branch, DCO.

 Compiles licensee performance assessment inputs in accordance with References 07.03, 07.04, or 07.05 as applicable for the construction portion of the facilities that have both operation and construction.